vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security.md

   access controls to prevent unauthorized access.

-When creating RBAC policies, prefer Roles and RoleBindings over ClusterRoles and Cluster-RoleBindings whenever possible as they are scoped to namespaces by default.
+When creating RBAC policies, prefer Roles and RoleBindings over ClusterRoles and ClusterRoleBindings whenever possible as they are scoped to namespaces by default.
 While Kubernetes comes with default RBAC policies in place, we recommend setting up your baseline policies with the least required privileges that you need.